-However, even if the DOJ decides not to intervene a case, it still has an oversight role in the litigation.
-First, the DOJ retains the continuing right to dismiss or settle an action being prosecuted by a relator, although at least some courts have suggested that this is not an absolute right.
+However, even if the DOJ decides not to intervene in a case, it still has an oversight role in the litigation.
+First, the DOJ retains the continuing right to dismiss or settle an action being prosecuted by a relator, although this issue is pending review by the Supreme Court, and at least some courts have suggested that this is not an absolute right.
 Second, the DOJ retains the right to veto private dismissals or settlements because any judgment will have preclusive effect on a future lawsuit by the US government based on the same facts.
 That said, a minority of courts have held that the DOJ can only object by showing ‘good cause’ in a case where it has not intervened.

 A qui tam action also creates financial and reputational risks for a defendant.
 A successful qui tam action could cost a corporation millions, if not billions, of dollars.
 Moreover, defendants also risk debarment from additional federal contracts.
 From a reputational perspective, the corporation faces negative publicity associated with public accusations of committing fraud against the government, although at least one court has suggested that this impact is minimised when the DOJ declines to intervene.

 Daniel Silver is a partner and Benjamin A Berringer is an associate at Clifford Chance US LLP.